lucas-diedrich/lucas-diedrich/README.md

 Hi, nice to meet you!
 I'm Lucas.

 My interests lay in using computational approaches to better understand cellular biology in the context of diseases and cellular dysfunction.
-I believe that in computational biology, the best way to gain deeper insights into these questions is through **open** and **reproducible** data analysis workflows and software.
+I hope to contribute to a deeper understanding of these questions with **open** and **reproducible** data analysis workflows and software.

 🔭 *I am currently* studying biochemistry in Heidelberg (currently located in Boston)